Donald Southgate (historian)

 Donald Southgate (31 October 1924 – 12 February 2005) was a British historian of nineteenth century British political history.

-He studied for his PhD at Christ Church, Oxford, where he was also president of the Conservative Association.
-He then taught at Exeter University, Rhodes University in South Africa, Glasgow University and Queen's College, Dundee.
-He was appointed reader at Queen's College in 1968 and was dean of the faculty of arts during 1976–77.
+He studied for his DPhil at Christ Church, Oxford, where he was also president of the Conservative Association.
+He then taught at Exeter University, Rhodes University in South Africa, Glasgow University and Queen's College, Dundee which became the University of Dundee in 1967.
+He was appointed reader at Dundee in 1968 and was dean of the faculty of arts during 1976–77.